Chromium browsers

 It’s similar to Brave but with more UI tweaks and features such as a built-in email client, calendar, and feed reader.

 The price is that it’s buggy.
-Features sometimes break; there are many weird edge cases when navigating all the features, and sudden unannounced feature or performance regressions are common
+Features sometimes break; there are many weird edge cases when navigating all the features, and sudden unannounced feature or performance regressions are common.

 For example, in a recent update, Vivaldi went from being smugly excellent at handling many open tabs to being totally useless with more than a handful of open tabs.
+A couple of weeks later they worked again.
+What will break next week?

 4 Brave